 A likelihood scale refers to the potential of an ML&TF risk occurring in the business for the particular risk being assessed.
-Three levels of risk are shown in Table 2, but the entity can have as many as they believe are necessary.
+Three levels of risk are shown in Table 2, but the FIs can have as many as they believe are necessary.
+This likelihood can be ascertained based on the available information, group consultation or by applying subjective judgment.
+FIs shall engage all concerned and competent personnel in ML & TF risk management process including ascertaining the likelihood scale.